 Welcome to the Economics Research Guide.
 It will get you started with finding books, videos, articles, and websites.
 Need a little guidance?
 Ask a Librarian!
 We're here to help you.

 Navigate by clicking the tabs above and hovering over the Books/Videos and Technology/Web Sites tabs will get you to more content.
-Be sure to use the "Email Me" feature to the left if you have a suggestion for a link, book, or database.
+Be sure to email me if you have a suggestion for a link, book, or database.
 The Handy Tools tab is definitely worth a look, too!